demisto/content/docs/circle_build/README.md

 ## Instance Test
 **Not relevant for contributors**

-This step runs only in nightly builds of master branch.
+This is for the DevOps teams use and runs on the nightly builds only.
+Iterates through all the integrations we have in the content-test-conf repo and tries to create an instance for each of them, after that it will run the test button for each of them.

-Configure each integration instance, trigger a `test-module` (test button in instance configuration screen) and notify `dmst-content-lab` slack channel on failures.
+Notifies `#dmst-content-lab` slack channel on failures.

 ## Destroy Instances
 **Not relevant for contributors**

-This step will download Demisto server log and shutdown each server iff relevant "Run Tests" step passed.
+This step downloads the Demisto server log and destroys the AWS instance in a case of success in the relevant "Run Tests" step.
+If the tests have failed, the instance is preserved for debug purposes.
+Instances are not persistent and **will be destroyed**.

 ## Uploading artifacts final
 Once more, will upload artifact folder (which now also contains serverlogs) as circle build artifacts.